Digital-Grinnell/rootstalk-workflow/Visual-Proofreading.md

 ## Workflow Details

 Here are the detailed steps in the visual proofreading workflow.
-Remember, this document assumes you are working with a `Mac`, not a cell phone, tablet, or `Windows` computer.
+Remember, this document assumes you are working with a `Mac` or `Windows` computer, not a cell phone, or tablet!
 If you attempt this process on any other device please adjust accordingly and document your work for future proofreaders.

 ### 1 - Choose an Issue and Open the DEV Instance of the Website